 Your rates notice explained

-This image below is designed to give you an overview of things you might see on your rates notice.
+The example rates notice is designed to give you an overview of things you might see on your rates notice.

 Some items, such as raw water connection, green waste or strata fees for example, will not be available to all properties so won’t appear on your bill.
+You can also view the image via pdf here.

-Rates notice overview
+rates notice overview 25-26.jpg

-Landfill Rehabilitation Charge
+Explanation of Landfill Rehabilitation Charge

 This charged was introduced in the 2024/2025 year.